© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dodleston Hall moated site is a scheduled monument protected by Historic England under reference 1011786.
 View the official record →

-Dodleston Hall moated site is a medieval monument located in Cheshire, England, consisting of the earthwork remains of a moat that once surrounded a domestic or manorial residence.
+Dodleston Hall moated site is a medieval earthwork located in Cheshire, England, comprising a substantial moated enclosure that represents a form of aristocratic or gentry residence characteristic of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011786.

 Dodleston Hall moated site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011786.